Subdivision Approval

 • Applications in municipalities, or in rural areas where there is a creation of a public road, may require a subdivision agreement and a performance bond be posted.

-• Applications must consider options for convenient subdividing of adjoining parcels of land (i.e. future streets).
+• Applications must consider options for convenient subdividing of adjoining parcels of land (i.e. future streets) so that a interconnecting grid of public streets can eventually be developed in the long-term future.

 Subdivision approval process